 The East Greenbush Central School District continues to monitor the situation regarding the 2019 Novel Coronavirus (COVID-19).
 District administrators are meeting regularly and are following guidance from the Centers for Disease Control and Prevention (CDC), the New York State Department of Health and the NYS Department of Education.

-New York Public Schools Remain Closed Until April 15
+New York Public Schools Remain Closed Through End of 2019-20 School Year

-Our school district is committed to providing educational resources for our students during this temporary break, but we also realize that you cannot replicate the school day for your child.
+Our school district is committed to providing educational resources for our students during this extended school closing, but we also realize that you cannot replicate the school day for your child.
 District staff will contact you directly with self or parent-guided materials, either online or in some cases through paper packets.
 We encourage you to maintain a schedule and routine to provide as much normalcy as possible for your child.
-EGCSD Student Online Resources.

-East Greenbush CSD is offering free Grab n Go meals to our families in need during this temporary school break.
-Donald P. Sutherland and Red Mill Elementary Schools have been designated as the two pickup sites starting Thursday, March 19.
+East Greenbush CSD is offering free Grab n Go meals to our families in need during this temporary school closing.
+Donald P. Sutherland and Red Mill Elementary Schools have been designated as the two pickup sites.

 Meal Pick Up Times: